smousavi05/EPS55/README.md

 Increase principal stresses - try adjusting the sliders so the blue Mohr circle clearly crosses the red failure envelope.
 Watch the Mohr circle grow until it touches the failure line.
 You’ll see:

-❌ Status changes to "MATERIAL FAILURE PREDICTED" with red pulsing animation

-The failure point is highlighted on the visualization

 Critical shear stress shows "EXCEEDED" when failure occurs

 Change material properties - see how stronger materials (higher c, φ) resist failure